top of page

 • What does a groomer typically cost to wash/dry/shape a Bouvier?

 Typically, a Bouvier will take 3 hours to comb, wash, dry, and cut.
 As you can imagine, this is 1-3x longer than smaller, less hairy, breeds.
 Therefore, Bouviers will cost more to groom.
 Time is money for groomers.
-In our area, grooming is very inexpensive, about $70; in the nearest major city, grooming will cost $125-$140 (Pittsburgh and Philadelphia).
+In our area, grooming is very inexpensive: about $70.
+In the nearest major city, grooming will cost $125-$140 (Pittsburgh and Philadelphia).
 All professional, trained, groomers have a breed book to guide them.
 However, very few have ever groomed a Bouvier.
 Be prepared to tell them what you want your dog to look like and to share photos or instructions.
-We have attached a .pdf guide from Jim Engel's book The Dogs of Flandres Fields here to assist you and your groomer.
+Or share our YouTube video instructions in advance of your visit.
+CAYA'S BOUVIER GROOMING GUIDE We have attached a .pdf guide from Jim Engel's book The Dogs of Flandres Fields here to assist you and your groomer.
 Many people learn to groom their own Bouviers and find it is the best way to get what they want.
 Anything you can do, in advance, to make their job easier is going to make your groomer happier to see your Bouvie in the future.
 Groomers especially appreciate it if you spend the night before your appointment giving your Bouv a good comb through to ensure their coat is knot-free.

 • Can I groom my own Bouvier?

 Yes!
 Many people have tried to save a little time and money by grooming their own Bouviers, and discovered they have a real talent for it!
 We recommend buying the best tools you can find, from name brands, if you want to try a little DIY beauty shop.
 Ask your current groomer for tips, techniques, suggestions, and an idea of what products have durability.
 We like Wahl and Oster clippers.
-You can find the products we use and recommend in the HOB Supply Store under Grooming.
 BREEDER'S SECRET: BEST SHOT Ultra Finishing Spray works well to painlessly release a tangle in a beard.

 • Can I leave my puppy with you to train?